-Over 7000 images of actresses whose looks have been transformed by prosthetic or other makeup effects taken from some 600 movies and TV shows.
+Over 16000 images of actresses whose looks have been transformed by prosthetic or other makeup effects taken from over 1000 movies and TV shows.
 In most cases there are both before and after images and whereever possible I have included images of the makeup process.

 What do you mean by makeup?